WOULD I LIE TO YOU? The Amazing Power of Being Honest in a World That Lies is now available! (See links to order toward the bottom of the page.)

 12. You don’t recognize yourself on social media.

-13. You are trying to navigate a conflict of interest and finding it confusing.
+13. You are trying to navigate a professional conflict of interest and finding it confusing.

-14. You are in a long-term romantic relationship and fear you might be in love with somebody else.
+14. You are in a long-term romantic relationship and fear you and your partner aren't communicating honestly.

 15. You have a fear of losing everything (job, reputation, relationships) if you tell the truth.